Springwells Access Statement

 All the bedrooms apart from one are situated in the main building on the first floor above the ground floor.
 Access to the bedrooms is via a carpeted internal staircase.
 There is no access to the bedrooms for wheelchair bound or guests with severe mobility problems.
 It should be noted that one of the fire exits is from the rear first floor bedroom, via an external metal spiral staircase, and only suitable for persons of good mobility.
 The staircases to the first floor are old fashioned in keeping with the style of the building.
 They are curved in places and not all treads are similar.
 Handrails are in place however extra care should be given to guests with visual impairments, or other mobility problems.
 There is one bedroom separate from the main building.
 This is accessed via an external wooden staircase, and not suitable for guests with disabilities.

 There is a rear patio and garden at the rear of the building.
 This is accessed via brick steps from the car park.
 Again unfortunately there is no access for wheelchair/ restricted mobility disabled guests.
-At the rear of the garden is an open air heated swimming pool.
-This is accessed via stone and grass pathways up a slight incline.
-The swimming pool is open in the summer months only.
-There is no lifeguard on duty at any time, and pool users must be aware of the relevant risks when using the pool.
-All the required signage and safety advice is in place.

 The building has beautifully appointed unspoilt, old fashioned public and bedroom facilities, however it has very limited access for overnight accommodation for disabled guests.
 It is unlikely this will change in the near future.
 It must be noted that the management and staff also have an old fashioned traditional value of service, and would be more than willing to assist as much as practically possible any guest or visitor whatever their physical/audible/visual difficulties.